-You know?!
-For posts like this I want to keep it sweet and very short.
+For posts like this, I want to keep it sweet and very short.
 Why?!
 Well, because it is one of those recipes that I’d love to hate …..you know what I mean, right?
 Let me explain a little then.
-I love do’nuts!!
-I love them so much that everytime I make them I overeat.
-Thats why!
+I love doughnuts!!
+I love them so much that every time I make them I overeat.
+That’s why!
 I find the hardest to stop after having just one or two.
-Come on, I don’t make them every day so whenever I make them I will enjoy as many as I want (8-9) hehe, I know I am a little piglett 😉 but why not?!
+Come on, I don’t make them every day so whenever I make them I will enjoy as many as I want (8-9) hehe, I know I am a little piglet 😉 but why not?!

-These do’nuts ‘go-nuts’ are simply delicious I promise, I promise, I promise and needless to say that are soooooo moreish!
+These do’nuts ‘go-nuts’ are simply delicious I promise, I promise, I promise and needless to say that these are soo moreish!

 There isn’t much more it can be said but only that, it’s do’nuts time!!

-My kids would eat these everyday of the week and even enjoy them for every meal – they must really like’em and I really dont blame them, bless them, I wonder whether there is a gentle genetic touch over here and there ;-))
+My kids would eat these every day of the week and even enjoy them for every meal – they must really like’em and I really don’t blame them, oh, bless.
+I wonder whether there is a gentle genetic touch over here and there ;-))

-Will cut the writing here, say no more, here is the recipe for those little magic fried dough balls that somehow dissapear even before they get fried 😉
+Will cut the writing here, say no more, here is the recipe for those little magic fried dough balls that somehow disappear even before they get fried 😉

 - 600 g flour